jonpaul108/sei-laser-coaching-basic-module/01-Basic-Prompts/03-Objects.md

 * type: code-snippet
 * id: objects-1
 * language: javascript
-* title: Secondary Key
+* title: Fallback Key

 ### !question

-Given an object (obj) and a property (prop), if 'key' is a key on the object, return the value found at 'key.'
-Otherwise, return the value found at prop.
-Assume either 'key' or prop will always exist on the object.
+Given an object `obj` and a key string `prop`, if the string 'key' is a key on the object, return the value found at 'key.'
+Otherwise, return the value found at `prop`.
+Assume either `'key'` or `prop` will always exist on the object.

 ```js